 Pulling It All Together

 Early in my career, I worked for a corporation that owned six companies and where the President was 100% committed service excellence.
 I was VP of Customer Satisfaction and Training.
 He said, “If the numbers go up, you have a job.
 If they go down, you are out of here.”
 Yet, he gave me the support I needed.
 We were the worst in the beginning and ended up the best.
 We won numerous awards.
-Certainly, without his support it wouldn’t have worked.
+Certainly, without his support it would not have worked.
 Sometimes you need a push to back you up when confronted with organizational obstacles, difficult managers, and budget challenges.

 In conclusion, J.D.
 Power & Associates declares, “Delivering extraordinary customer experiences is becoming more and more important.
 We know from the data that customers will pay for it.”

-Do you need better employee engagement?
+Also, do you need better employee engagement?
 Check out this complimentary eBook: How to Motivate-No-Inspire Employees.

-Want to accelerate your career?
+Finally, want to accelerate your career?
 Check out one our books in the Superstar Book Series .